Conner Habib: Academia

 From 2004 to 2007, Khalil taught literature and composition while studying writing and evolutionary biology at the University of Massachusetts Amherst.
 He won the Distinguished Teaching Award for his efforts.
 In 2007 he worked as an English instructor at Western New England University in Springfield, Massachusetts.
 Khalil eventually relocated to San Francisco to pursue his dream to become an adult performer, though he continued to work as a writer and teacher.

 Pornography

-Khalil came up with the name "Conner Habib" after he witnessed two straight men dry humping each other out of jest in a bar in Killarney.
+Khalil came up with the name "Conner Habib" after he witnessed two straight men dry humping each other out of jest in a pub in Kenmare.
 His pseudonym reflects his Irish and Syrian heritage: the last name Habib is a Middle Eastern name which deliberately highlights an underrepresented identity in pornography.

-According to Habib, his decision to create a name meant that he assumed a new identity which protects him as an adult performer from complicated and often discriminatory entanglements.